dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-configs.md

 </File>

-#### Apply the `schema` configuration to all seeds in your project
+#### Apply the `target_schema` configuration to all snapshots in your project
-To apply a configuration to all seeds in your project only (i.e. _excluding_ any seeds in installed packages), provide your project name as part of the resource path.
+To apply a configuration to all snapshots in your project only (i.e. _excluding_ any snapshots in installed packages), provide your project name as part of the resource path.

 For a project named `jaffle_shop`: